swiftlang/swift-evolution/proposals/0184-unsafe-pointers-add-missing.md

 Along similar lines, the `bytes` and `alignedTo` parameters should be removed from the `deallocate(bytes:alignedTo:)` method on `UnsafeMutableRawPointer` and `UnsafeRawPointer`.

 An unsized `deallocate()` method should be added to all pointer types, even immutable ones, as Swift’s memory model does not require memory to be mutable for deallocation.
 This fixes [SR-3309](https://bugs.swift.org/browse/SR-3309).
 Note, immutable raw buffer pointers already support this API.

+> note: the deallocation size parameters were originally included in early versions of Swift in order to support a more sophisticated hypothetical heap allocator backend that we wanted to have in the future.
+(Swift currently calls `malloc(_:)` and `free()`.)
+While such a backend would theoretically run more efficiently than the C backend, overengineering Swift to support it in the future has proven to be a detriment to users right now.
+By removing the size parameters now, we make it easier and safer to reintroduce such an API in the future without inadvertently causing silent source breakage.

 > note: changes to deallocation methods are not listed in the type-by-type overview below.
 All items in the following list are either non-source breaking, or trivially automigratable.